cvelens/jenkins-infra-terraform/README.md

 4. Run the `terraform init` following command to initialize Terraform.
 5. Run the `terraform plan` command to preview the changes that Terraform will make.
 6. If the plan looks good, run the `terraform apply` command to apply the changes and create the infrastructure.
 7. Terraform will create the specified resources in your AWS account.
-Once the deployment is complete, you can accessnJenkins using the public IP or DNS of the EC2 instance.
+Once the process is complete, you will see the output with the public IP address of the Jenkins server.

 ## Destroying the Infrastructure